 Exergen Scanner Measures Egg Temperature to Ensure Optimal Embryo Temperature and Conditions for Chicks to Hatch

-“We are delighted to be working with One2Born to provide an animal friendly solution that helps producers improve hatchability and reduce energy consumption,” said Bart van Liempd, CEO, Exergen Global.
-“The use of Exergen’s DX501 scanner in agriculture is just another example of the versatility and reliability of Exergen’s thermal management solutions.”
+“We are delighted to be working with One2Born to provide an animal-friendly solution that helps producers improve hatchability and reduce energy consumption,” said Bart van Liempd, CEO, Exergen Global.
+“The use of Exergen’s DX501 optical temperature sensor scanner in agriculture is just another example of the versatility and reliability of Exergen’s thermal management solutions.”

 About the Exergen DX-Series Scanners

-One2Born is an innovative hatchholder that allows 18-day old, fertilized eggs to be transported from the hatchery to the stable, so that the natural birth of the chicks can take place in the poultry house.
-One2Born strives towards effective food production for consumers in a more animal friendly and responsible way.
-The hatchholder has a positive effect on all links in the poultry food chain.
+One2Born is an innovative hatch holder that allows 18-day old, fertilized eggs to be transported from the hatchery to the stable.
+Natural birth of the chicks can take place in the poultry house.
+One2Born strives towards effective food production for consumers in a more animal-friendly and responsible way.
+The match holder has a positive effect on all links in the poultry food chain.
 Whether it’s the hatchery, the farmer, the slaughterhouse or the retail organization; One2Born is easy to implement and is beneficial for all parties.